 Verleius Geist, a Canadian biologist and strong proponent of what has come to be known as the North American Model of Wildlife Management, puts Canada’s entry into the Migratory Bird Treaty in the context of alternative approaches to wildlife management in other countries.
 As a British colony, says Geist (2001), Canada “could easily have adopted the mother country’s wildlife policies.
 Instead, Canada chose a path that paralleled that of the United States, allowing the best minds on both sides of the border to engage in constructive cooperative efforts”.
 I believe the Migratory Bird Treaty represents a great example of these efforts.
 At the root of Canada’s approach to cooperatively managing migratory birds is the notion that “Canadians are temporary custodians, not the owners, of their wildlife heritage”.
 This is a powerfully humble and thoughtful way to conceptualize our responsibility towards wildlife on this continent.

 Typically, wildlife in North America is managed at the provincial (Canada) or state (U.S.) level, but migratory birds are managed federally.
-Once signed, each country was responsible for enacting legislation that would guide national efforts to implement the treaty.
+When Canada and the U.S. signed the Migratory Bird Treaty in 1916, each country was responsible for enacting legislation that would guide national efforts to implement the treaty.
 In Canada, we have the Migratory Birds Convention Act (MBCA), and south of the border the U.S. passed the Migratory Bird Treaty Act.
 The MBCA in Canada includes the Migratory Birds Regulations, the Migratory Birds Sanctuary Regulations, and the Migratory Game Bird Hunting Regulations, which are each responsible for regulating a different aspect of migratory bird management.